Chumash people: Rock art

 Remains of a developed Chumash culture, including rock paintings apparently depicting the Chumash cosmology, such as Chumash Painted Cave State Historic Park, can still be seen.

 Scorpion tree

 A centuries-old oak tree in California is considered to have a Chumash arborglyph, a carving of a six-legged creature with a headdress including a crown and two spheres.
 Previously thought to have been carved by cowboys, it was visited in 2007 by paleontologist Rex Saint Onge, who identified the three-foot carving as being of Chumash origin and related to other Chumash cave paintings in California.
 Further studies have led Saint Onge to believe these are not simply the work of Chumash, but by Chumash shamans who were conscious observers of the stars, and used these carvings to calibrate the Chumash calendar.

+Mound Building

+Mounds constructed by the ancient Chumash are found throughout Santa Barbara County.
+Small middens comprised mostly of California Mussel and red abalone are found throughout the area, but some grew large enough that they were expanded with fill and used for burials, housing and ceremonial purposes.
+The largest of these, El Montón on Santa Cruz island, was constructed between 6,000 and 2,500 BCE and grew to an area of over 44000 m2 and a height of 8 m.
+Excavations at the site revealed over 50 houses, a sweat lodge and cemetery with hundreds of burials.
+Most other mounds were damaged by relic hunters before detailed archeological excavations could be conducted.

 Notable historical Chumash

 This is a list of notable historical Chumash people.
 Contemporary Chumash people are listed on their tribe's articles.